Braves vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have compiled a 52-24 record in games they were favored on the moneyline (winning 68.4% of those games).
+- The Braves have put together a 53-24 record in games they were listed as the moneyline favorite (winning 68.8% of those games).

-- Atlanta has a record of 14-4 when it has played as moneyline favorites with odds of -250 or shorter (77.8% winning percentage).
+- Atlanta has played as moneyline favorites of -300 or shorter in only two games this season, which it won both.

-- Atlanta has combined with opponents to hit the over on the total 48 times this season for a 48-38-3 record against the over/under.
+- Atlanta has played in 90 games with a set over/under, and have combined with its opponents to go over the total 48 times (48-39-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!